 Check out some of his other designs and projects at: madebyandreasAndreas Mielonen, Sweden, Aug 7, 2017

 OpenRC parts printed in carbon fiber infused Nylon, the ”NylonX” by Matterhackers on the Makerbot Replicator 2X at 0.25mm layer height.

 ”Other than being a high precision product the Olsson Ruby offers great value when iterating a project like the OpenRC Mini Quad and need that long time consistency in quality as it won´t degrade over time nearly as much many of it´s competitors when printing abrasive filament like the NylonX.”Daniel Norée, Sweden, Feb 2nd, 2017

-Gimbal guard for DJI Phantom 3 Advanced, printed in Prima Select Carbon on Ultimaker 2+
+Gimbal guard for DJI Phantom 3 Advanced, printed with a carbon based filament on Ultimaker 2+

 ”First, I tried a few hardened nozzles and I had thermal issues.
 I also did try steel but it was like putting my finger in the air to find new standard print parameters each time.

 Now, I use the Olsson Ruby and I’m a big fan.The main benefit for it is that i don’t have to worry about a moving target.
 Once I have things dialed in for the nozzle diameter, that’s where it’ll stay.
 Normal brass is a variable as it gets worn down and over time that is troublesome when creating parts that have very specific fit qualities.”Darren Keirle, UK, Feb 28th, 2017